History of Icelandic nationality

-This article is about the history of Icelandic nationality.
+Iceland is an island country between the North Atlantic and Arctic Oceans, on the Mid-Atlantic Ridge between North America and Europe.
+Icelandic nationality is concerned with the conditions by which an individual is a national of Iceland.

 Icelandic constitution

 In 930 AD, the constitution of Iceland was instituted which made Iceland a self-governing country with a people's assembly called the Althing (alþingi).
 The Althing represented the people and met once a year to make laws and judge important cases.
 Matters of lesser importance were dealt with by local spring assemblies, regulated by local chiefs.
 The Althing was an important part of Icelandic culture and would be integral in their struggle to become an independent nation.

 Iceland under Norway and Denmark

 In 1262 Iceland swore allegiance to the king of Norway, and in 1380 was under the rule of the newly united kingdom of Norway and Denmark.
 Nevertheless, the Althing continued to control the national politics of Iceland due to the indifference of the monarch to its remote population.
 In 1660, Denmark became an absolutist state and the power of the Althing was diminished significantly.
 It now held mainly judicial functions, without any legislative power, but was finally abolished in 1800.